streamich/jskernel/README.md

     string_decoder.js

 *Special:* When I said `syscall` function will be our only dependency, I actually lied.
-If you look carefully at our system call function, it accepts numbers, strings, and `Buffer`s as arguments, where it uses `Buffer` as a pointer to a memory location of data.
-However, V8 has typed arrays and we will shim somehow the `Buffer` class function, there are already [buffer clones](https://github.com/feross/buffer) that work on typed arrays, we just need to make sure we can pass a pointer to the memory address of buffer's contents in the `syscall` function:
+If you look carefully at our system call function: it accepts numbers, strings, and `Buffer`s as arguments, where it uses `Buffer` as a pointer to a memory location of data.
+However, V8 has typed arrays and we will shim somehow the `Buffer` class function, there are already [buffer clones](https://github.com/feross/buffer) that work on typed arrays, we just need to make sure we can pass a pointer to the memory address of buffer's contents in our system calls:

     buffer.js